 Family Law Services

-Family Law Services aim to provide alternatives to formal legal processes for families who are separated, separating or in dispute, to improve their relationships and make arrangements in the best interests of their children.
+Family Law Services provide alternatives to formal legal processes for families who are separated, separating or in dispute, to improve their relationships and make arrangements in the best interests of their children.
 Family Law Services have a particular role to help families with complex needs, including those with family violence issues.

 Family Law Services include:

-FRCs are a highly visible entry point or gateway to the whole family support service system.
 FRCs play an important role in improving family relationships by providing information, support and referral services to all families, as well as family dispute resolution and access to some legal assistance for separating or separated families.

 -